AmyStephen/amystephen.github.com/_posts/2014-06-11-social-network-attacks-on-women.md

 for the purpose of discussion and with an intent to help reduce overall conflict and stop these events where women are harmed.
 Not pointing fingers at anyone.

-Respectful comments are welcome.
-Comments that name people will be removed.
+Respectful comments are welcome. **Comments that name people or events will be removed.** This is not a place to rehash the details of a past event.
 If you are able to discuss at an conceptual level, your input is welcome..